Key Takeaways

 Option 1: Interns

-However, this route has many possible pitfalls.
+However, this path has possible dangers.

-• The intern might not be a good writer.
+- The intern might not be a good writer.
 If you’re in, say, finance, and you take on an intern, you might be getting a finance person who doesn’t have the deep command of the written word necessary to write good blog posts.
-On the other hand, you might be getting an English Major who knows what they’re doing with a blog, but who doesn’t mesh with your financial environment.
+On the other hand, you might be getting an English major who knows what they’re doing with a blog, but who doesn’t mesh with your financial environment.

-• The intern won’t be around forever.
+- The intern won’t be around forever.
 Interns are, by their nature, temporary.
-They might last three months, six months, or a year before they move on, but they WILL move on.
+They might last three months, six months, or a year before they move on, but they will move on.
 Each time they do, you need to train up a new intern, and they may or may not be able to maintain the quality you expect.

 Option 2: Bargain Bin Freelancers